 - Force the frozen application to quit.
-Choose Apple (Ú) > Force Quit and select the application. - If that doesn't work, force the computer to restart by pressing the power (ひ) button for 5 or 6 seconds until your Mac Pro shuts down.
+Hold down the Command and Option keys and press Esc.
+Then select the application in the list and click Force Quit. - If that doesn't work, force the computer to restart by pressing the power (ひ) button for 5 or 6 seconds until your Mac Pro shuts down.
 Press the power (ひ) button again to start up your Mac Pro.